kipanshi/pyramid_odesk/README.rst

         # All authenticated users have ``view`` permission
         return 'view'

-This function should return list of ACL group pricipals_ or None if user is not allowed to have any access groups.
-See pyramid documentation for security_ and tutorial_.
+This function should return list of ACL group `principals`_ or None if user is not allowed to have any access groups.
+See pyramid documentation for `security`_ and `tutorial`_.

 Define a RootFactory in your ``models.py``::